Brigitte Bardot, French film star and cultural icon, dies aged 91

 Brigitte Bardot, the French actor and singer who became a symbol of the sexual revolution in the 1950s and 1960s, has died.
 She was 91.

+News of her death was announced “with immense sadness” by The Brigitte Bardot Foundation on Sunday (28 December), who called the star “a world-renowned actress and singer, who chose to abandon her prestigious career to dedicate her life and energy to animal welfare and her foundation”.

-News of her death was announced by French media on Sunday morning (28 December), just one month after the star’s foundation said reports of her ill health were “false”.
+Bardot’s death arrived just one month after the star’s foundation said reports of her ill health were “false”.
 Bardot underwent a "minor" surgical procedure in October.

 Throughout her career, the Parisian star drew acclaim for her work with pioneering French New Wave directors such as Roger Vadim and Jean-Luc Godard.